-Erasmus student 101: 3 low-budget ideas for survival
+Erasmus student 101: 3 ideas to survive on a low budget

 What to eat